We are Faced With So Many Decisions

 This will help with blood draws, his IVIG can go into it easily, and soon chemo (or plasma exchange).
 I feel like this is going to be a good option for us.
 What hurts my heart is I don’t want my 5 yr old to need a port.

 Cyclophosphamide, Rituximab, or Plasma Exchange.
 I am almost 100% certain that Ritux is out.
 Hunter had 3 doses of that and it really did nothing for him.
 He has to have chemo or the plasma exchange even though he does not have Neuroblastoma.
-The longer he is past onset of symptoms, the less likely he is to develop cancer.
+The longer he is the past the onset of symptoms, the less likely he is to develop cancer.

 Basically, this is maintenance when he is “in remission.”
 He will have up to 6 treatments of one of these drugs.
 Any more after that can cause lasting damage to his body.
 Who am I kidding, we are pumping this child FULL of toxins…heartbreaking.